 If you aren’t sure when to use systems for streamlining, then you are over thinking it.
 Start with your social media posts.
 Write how social media ties into your brand.
 Does it show your funny side?
 Does it offer readers close insight?
 Is it inspirational to other authors?
 Once you’ve determined your social media voice, and written it down, then go on to write how often you will post (add what days when possible) and what outside sources you will allow as influences for your posts.
 Your posts should be true to your system.

 Deviation will most likely not break your brand, but consistency allows your readers to feel like they know you and what you stand for.
 From there, write all the steps it takes for you to complete the action.
-Repeat for any other tasks with multiple steps on your lists.
-Creating systems for lengthy parts of your process helps to assure you that nothing was missed during the execution.
+Design systems for any other tasks with multiple steps on your lists.
+By creating systems for lengthy parts of your process helps to assure you that nothing was missed during the execution.

 Use Your Time Management Strategies

 My final tip is the most basic.
 Use your time management strategies.
 I have listed the strategies that help me.
 Undoubtedly, you have more strategies you could add.
 The only way any of them are effective is if you use them.
-When you know what to do, your reward is getting it done.
 You are the boss.
 Treat yourself like an employer would and hold yourself accountable.
 Use the methods here in addition to those you have as a means for creating a thriving, self-publishing or any business.

 If the strategies here don’t address your needs, tweak the skills you’ve learned until they do.
 Work out the details of what your time management must address for you, and then find sources that best help you execute.
-In other words, boss up and get the work done.
 No one is going to run your business for you.
 That’s your job and you can do it.

 What are some places in your work you know you can use a good system?
 Comment below.